Agency|Insights

 Can I reduce readiness costs by skipping the GRC platform?

 What we tell clients is that technically yes — SOC 2 can be achieved without a GRC platform by managing policies in documents, collecting evidence manually, and organizing everything in spreadsheets and file storage.
-However, in our experience, this approach typically increases internal labor costs by $20,000-$50,000 or more due to the manual effort required for evidence collection, policy management, and audit preparation.
-For most organizations, the $10,000-$25,000 annual GRC platform cost is recovered through labor savings within the first six months.
+However, in our experience, this approach typically increases internal labor costs substantially due to the manual effort required for evidence collection, policy management, and audit preparation.
+For most organizations, the annual GRC platform cost is recovered through labor savings within the first six months.
 The calculation changes for very small companies (under 15 employees) with simple architectures, where manual evidence management may be manageable without a platform.
 Based on what we see across our client base, for most growth-stage and larger companies, the GRC platform is a net cost reducer, not a net cost.

 How do I budget for readiness when I do not know my starting maturity?